BAO Hike Events

 If you missed any of BAO's virtual park tours, you can watch them by clicking this link BAO Videos

 BAO members receive a discount on the events.
-BAO Premium Members ($50 annual fee) receive up to 50% discount and Basic Members (free) receive up to a 25% discount on BAO events.
+BAO Premium Members receive up to 50% discount and Basic Members (free) receive up to a 25% discount on BAO events.
 If you are not already a BAO member, and want to join to receive discounts, please Click Here before registering for the events.

-Waitlist Only Hike 4 Rancho San Vicente Wildflower Walk
+CLOSED: Hike 4 Spring Wildflower Walk

-Wednesday March 27, 2024 from 09:30 AM to 03:00 PM
+Wednesday March 26, 2025 from 09:00 AM to 02:00 PM

-Wednesday April 10, 2024 from 09:00 AM to 03:00 PM
+Wednesday April 9, 2025 from 08:00 AM to 02:30 PM

 Level of Difficulty: : Moderate